leowz/fitleiOSAppGitBook/chapter1.md

 ### ModelViewController

 ModelViewController is preset in `viewDidLoad` method.
 It is initialized from nib file and is added as the child view controller of HomeViewController and its view are set to the view of HomeViewController.

+ModelViewController is a subclass of GLKViewController.
+And 4 gesture are added as a default properties.